-In an interview for the ISAKOS Podcast, Dr. Stephen Lyman and Dr. Laurie Heimstra were able to interview Olympic Fencer and Orthopaedic Surgeon, Dr. Kamali Thompson.
+In an interview for the ISAKOS Podcast, Dr. Stephen Lyman and Dr. Laurie Hiemstra were able to interview Olympic Fencer and Orthopaedic Surgeon, Dr. Kamali Thompson.

 Q: Maybe you could tell us a little bit more about yourself!

 A: When I was really young, like, I know a lot of people have aspirations to become something and if you told me when I was ten I would be an orthopedic surgeon and an Olympic fencer I would be like “That’s crazy!”, so it’s really cool to get here.

 A really brief story about how I got to where I am today, fencing wise, I started fencing in high school which is pretty unusual.
 Fencing is one of those sports where people start when they’re like six or seven and by the time they’re in high school they’re trying to figure out what college they are gonna go to and maybe go to a couple of World Cups when they’re around thirteen, fourteen, or fifteen and I started fencing in high school.
 I had no idea what was going on.
 I had no idea you get a scholarship for fencing.
 My mom found out from my fencing coach that it was really good to fence and you could probably get a scholarship and might be able to get into an Ivy League school.
 So she said “All right.
 Well, I’m going to sign you up for the team and you don’t really have a choice.” so that’s why I started fencing.

 After a couple of years I started in New Jersey, which is kind of the Mecca of high school fencing.
 After a couple of years I was really tired of these girls beating me so I found a fencing club in New York City.
 All of the fencers there were at minimum a national champion.
 We have a lot of Olympians.
 Two and three time Olympic medalists and they all go to top rated schools too so I think that was my opening to the Olympic world.